Korean Ox-bone Soup

 The Cooking Method

 Cooking times can be decreased by utilizing an Instant Pot.
 Add the bones to the pot and cook at high pressure for approximately an hour after the initial boiling and washing.
-This method makes it easier to extract the flavor and marrow from the bones more quickly.

-After cooking, open the pot and allow the pressure to release naturally.
 When the soup cooks, it will initially appear clear but eventually turn milky.

 Last Actions